kkthxbye-code/csgo_bugs/sv_pure_bypass_9/README.md

 ### How it works?

-When connecting to an offline server, CS:GO loads the VMTs inside the `materials` directory.
+When connecting to an offline server, CS:GO loads *some* VMTs inside the `materials` directory.
 When you try to play official matchmaking, you will get `third party files have been loaded` error.
 But it doesn't happen when you connect to a non-official server!

 ### Screenshots